Backbase/golden-sample-app-ios/CONTRIBUTING.md

  - `poc/devs/O11Y`
  - `poc/retail/payments-journey`

+ We encourage the usage of demo data instead of relying on backend data to ensure that a sample can run independently of the backend and requires less maintenance.

 ## Sample catalog

 The sample catalog file (CATALOG.md) contains all the samples and POCs.
 It serves as guide for the users to help to find samples and their maintainers.
 It's also a guide to the DEVS team to see which branches are samples and which can be deleted.